 A-Level Physics is one of those A-Levels that has a reputation for being very demanding and hard to complete.
-Being a science based course, A-Level Physics requires a lot of Mathematics to carry out the various formulas and equations within the syllabus and so is often studied alongside A-Level Mathematics.
-Physics itself is a natural science and involves the study of matter and its motion through space and time, including related concepts such as energy and force.
+Being a science based course, A-Level Physics requires a lot of Mathematics to carry out the various formulas.
+And because of this, the course is often studied alongside A-Level Mathematics.
+Physics itself is a natural science and involves the study of matter.
+It also looks at motion through space and time, including related concepts such as energy and force.

-Unlike humanities A-levels (such as History or Geography), A-Level Physics doesn’t require a lot of long assessments or coursework pieces, the work instead is more based on using experiments and formulas to enable students to study nature in an attempt to understand how the universe behaves and why.
+Unlike humanities A-levels (such as History or Geography), A-Level Physics doesn’t require a lot of long assessments or coursework pieces.
+The work instead is more based on using experiments and formulas.
+These are used to enable students to study nature in an attempt to understand how the universe behaves and why.

-When it comes to the examinations for A-Level Physics, along with the three written papers you are examined for, there are practical elements which you will be required to demonstrate and be assessed on as part of your final grade for the subject.
-These practicals tend to be based on a wide range of physical concepts and processes that include diagrams and circuit building.
-These practicals will be touched upon and carried out throughout the study of your course, before you are finally assessed on them all in preparation for sitting the written exams.
+When it comes to the examinations for A-Level Physics, there are three written exam papers.
+Along with the written exams, students have to complete practicals.
+These practical elements require you to attend a laboratory, where you are assessed as part of your final grade.
+The practicals tend to be based on a wide range of physical concepts and processes that include diagrams and circuit building.

 Due to the nature of A-Level Physics and the problem solving skills that it equips students with, the course can lead to entry onto many Degree courses at many universities.
-Interestingly enough, these Degree courses are not just limited to the sciences either.
+Interestingly enough, the Degree courses are not just science based subjects either.
 Here are some examples of Degree you can study with the qualification:

 Ready to Enrol and Start Studying Physics?